 - Good: Builds supportive team culture and contributes positively to the work environment through participation in presentations and follow-up questions with other team members about their projects

 This identifies what the employee is doing — participation and follow up questions — and what the outcomes of that action are — to build a supportive culture.
 It is showing the employee's good performance as a driver of positive company culture in a way that can easily be corroborated.

 Extremes like “always” and “never” are rarely true.
 Because of this, they can rarely can be backed up (do you really have a comprehensive attendance record written out?) by evidence, which will make them feel singled out and damage employee engagement.
 (I'm not always! late!).
 Although recurring behavior can feel like an always or never, your points can be made in a more specific and less inflammatory way.

 - Good: Frequently late to project meetings with coworkers and 1:1 meetings with manager

 This is a better way to talk about a recurring behavior.
 It's more specific and more objective, and clearly takes into account multiple viewpoints.
 It also gives space for elaboration.
-How does the manager know the employee is late to project meetings?
-Have they discussed showing up late to 1:1s, and did the behavior change?
+How does the review manager know the employee is late to project meetings?
+Have they discussed showing up late to 1:1s or check-ins, and did the behavior change?
 How disruptive do others find it?
 Instead of being a blunt, negative statement, this opens the floor to discussion of the whats and whys of an employee's behavior.